Professional edition active

 In the interview with the family caregiver, confrontation should be avoided.
 The interviewer should explore whether caregiving responsibilities are burdensome for the family member and, if appropriate, acknowledge the caregiver’s difficult role.
 The caregiver is asked about recent stressful events (eg, bereavement, financial stresses), the patient’s illness (eg, care needs, prognosis), and the reported cause of any recent injuries.

 In small communities, including rural towns and tribal communities, additional processes must be developed to preserve confidentiality and privacy when screening for and responding to suspected elder abuse because patients, perpetrators of abuse, providers, medical office staff, and interventionists are often known to one another.
-Reassurance of such processes during interviews is expected to facilitate reporting by victims.
+Reassurance of such processes during interviews is needed to facilitate reporting by victims.

 Physical examination